dav1id/dav1id/README.md

 # 💫 About Me:

+Hi all,

-I'm currently a Computer Software Engineering student at the University of Alberta,<br>and an Intern at General Dynamics Mission Systems<br><br>I'm currently working on building a network stack in C<br><br>I'm open to any personal collaboration on new and innovative projects
+I'm currently in my fourth year of Computer Software Engineering in the University of Alberta,

+I'm currently an Integrated Logistics Support Intern at General Dynamics Mission Systems

+I've been working on extending my computer networking architecture knowledge in building a network stack in Java, and eventually C. Any help or collaboration would be greatly appreciated 😁

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/david1ola)